xAlpharax/daily_planner/README.md

 A complete To-Do App made in Flutter for Android, iOS and Web with Firebase.

 This app's features:
-- Cloud synced todo lists via Firebase in realtime
+- Cloud synced todo list in realtime with Firebase Cloud Firestore
-- User authentication and guaranteed sync of task management across supported devices
+- User authentication across supported devices with Firebase Auth
 - Each account has its own private data that they authenticate into to view and modify
-- Notifications for reminders to complete the tasks
+- Notifications for reminders to complete the tasks via Firebase Cloud Messaging (opt-in)
-- Priority queue management of tasks lightning fast from the CRUD of Cloud Firestore
+- Priority queue task management with lightning fast sync from the CRUD of Cloud Firestore
 - Offline app data, you have your tasks persist in the app even if you aren't connected to the internet
-- FOSS, it is Free and and Open Source Software with an * asterisk because of Firebase use
+- FOSS, it is Free and and Open Source Software with an * asterisk because of Firebase use, otherwise the code is licensed under AGPL
-- Cool UI and UX (imo)
+- Cool UI and UX (imho) with Material Design
-- Light / Dark mode with state management
+- Light / Dark mode with getx state management

-- (!)
-Dotenv and every key or stuff shown is deliberate for the project and was required.
+Dotenv and every key or stuff shown is deliberate for the project and was requested to be present.

 ## Installation Instructions

 Go to the [Releases](https://github.com/xAlpharax/daily_planner/releases) page of the project and download the `.apk`, then install it.
-(I'm sorry but for the other platforms supported you will have to compile it yourself)
+Web is also available.
+(I'm sorry but for iOS you will have to compile it yourself)

 ## Demo